I had something completely different planned to post today, but Sunday threw a monkey wrench right into the middle of that.

 I’m not gonna lie, the first thing I thought of when I heard this name was of a weird pair of sunglasses from a bad infomercial.

 I am interested to see what they put in this TV series, though.
-I personally hope it covers more of Wanda and Vision’s story between Avengers 2 and Endgame—I personally feel like we missed a lot in that time.
+I personally hope it covers more of Wanda and Vision’s story between Avengers 2 and Endgame—I feel like we missed a lot in that time.

 This is probably the one I’m most excited about out of all the announcements.
 Not to fangirl or anything, but I think it may be well worth the price of a subscription all by itself.